FNNDSC/oxidicom/CUSTOM_SPEC.md

 - Number of DICOM files received by `oxidicom` for each series per [association](#association).
 - Any errors (TODO)

-These empty files will always live under the path `SERVICES/PACS/org.fnndsc.oxidicom`.
+These empty files will always live under the path `SERVICES/PACS/org.fnndsc.oxidicom` and be searchable by `pacs_identifier=org.fnndsc.oxidicom`.

 ## Background

-A "PACS Pull" is initiated when _pfdcm_ tells the (hospital) PACS server to send us DICOMs.
+A "PACS Pull" is initiated when _pfdcm_ asks the (hospital) PACS server to send us DICOMs.
 The hospital PACS server will open a TCP connection with `oxidicom` and send it some DICOM objects.
 In a typical _ChRIS_ workflow, users pull DICOM **series**, which contain zero or more DICOM **instances**.
 Each DICOM instance is represented by one DICOM file.